 A cookie is a piece of information, like a tag, that is stored on your computer, tablet or phone when you visit our website.
-It can help identify the device you use whenever you visit us, so we can remember who you are.
-Cookies are used to provide you with a better experience when you visit our website and for other reasons, including remembering your preferences.
+It can help identify the device you use whenever you visit us.
+Cookies are used to provide you with a better experience when you visit our website, including remembering your preferences.
 Cookies also help us understand how visitors use our site, for example, what pages they view and for how long, which supports us to create a better site for everyone to browse through.

 To make the best use of our website, on whichever device you use, you will need to make sure that your web browser is set to accept cookies.

 What cookies are there?